oapicf/pinterest-sdk/clients/typescript/generated/docs/AdGroupsApi.md

   startDate: new Date('1970-01-01').toISOString().split('T')[0];,
     // Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
   endDate: new Date('1970-01-01').toISOString().split('T')[0];,
     // Targeting type breakdowns for the report.
-The reporting per targeting type <br> is independent from each other. [\"AGE_BUCKET_AND_GENDER\"] is in BETA and not yet available to all users.
+The reporting per targeting type <br> is independent from each other. [\"AGE_BUCKET_AND_GENDER\", \"CREATIVE_ENHANCEMENTS\"] are in BETA and not yet available to all users.
   targetingTypes: [
     "APPTYPE",
   ],